 Weed Management in GM Alfalfa: Roundup Ready Alfalfa

-GM alfalfa has been back on the market for about five years, after a detour through the courts that began not long after it was first introduced in 2005 as the fifth glyphosate-resistant crop to be commercialized.
+GM alfalfa has been back on the market for about six years, after a detour through the courts that began not long after it was first introduced in 2005 as the fifth glyphosate-resistant crop to be commercialized.

 - Lectures 10

 - Duration 1.5 h (approx)

 This course is approved for continuing education credit for the following:

 - California Department of Pesticide Regulation (1 credit, Other)